How to survive an Autodesk Audit – Legal tips from the software licensing trenches!

 Be careful using illegal crack codes – this could lead to BIG problems both civil and criminal

 VIDEO: Make sure to SUBSCRIBE for FREE legal updates.
-Our legal channel now has over 300,000 visitors.
-As we like to say “be smarter than your friends.“
+Our legal channel now has over 10,500 SUBSCRIBERS.
+As we like to say “Be Smarter Than Your Friends.“

 Does Autodesk actually file lawsuits against software copyright infringers?